What To Know If You Underpaid Your Taxes

 As we all know, 2018 is going to be a bit different than past years because of the new tax laws.
 If you want to get a sense of how much more you will have to pay in taxes next year versus this year, use our free Tax Calculator.

 Underpaid taxes are usually driven by a positive occurrence – increased income.
 So congrats on that front!
 Having said that, if you underpaid taxes it also means unnecessary penalties and an outflow of cash you often did not expect.
-So estimating your tax bill ahead of next year’s tax season will help you avoid penalties and budget better.
+So estimating your tax bill ahead of next year’s tax season or talking with a financial planner will help you avoid penalties and budget better.

 If you enjoyed this post, check out The New Tax Laws Explained.